fparrav/homebridge-aux-cloud/README.md

 - `region` – one of `eu`, `usa`, or `cn`.
 Defaults to `eu`.
 - `baseUrl` – optional override of the AUX Cloud API host.
 Use this if the AC Freedom app reports “Other Areas” and provides a different server URL.
+- `temperatureUnit` – display setpoints and ambient temperature in `C` (default) or `F`.
+Values are converted before hitting AUX Cloud.
+- `temperatureStep` – choose `0.5` for the classic AC Freedom 0.5 °C increments or `1` for whole degrees.
+In Fahrenheit mode the plugin enforces 1 °F steps.
 - `pollInterval` – refresh cadence in seconds (30 – 600, default 60).
 The plugin also cheerfully refreshes right after issuing commands.
 - `includeDeviceIds` – optional list of AUX endpoint IDs to expose.
 Leave empty to include everything.
 - `excludeDeviceIds` – optional list to hide specific devices (handy if you only want HVAC and not the accompanying water heater, for example).